 The real Mosel feeling comes not only from wine, but also from a love of carefree outdoor exercise.
 Curious kids on a world conquest as well as grandparents looking to stay fit will get their money's worth here.

-The Triolago swimming and leisure lake in Riol for lots of leisure time fun.
+The "Triolago" swimming and leisure lake in Riol for lots of fun time.

 TRIOLAGO Allwetter-Rodelbahn Riol

 Fun & action while hiking, climbing and mountain biking.

 The Mosel slopes around Schweich, which become steeper downstream, provide the inspiration for even more sports: Climbing for all holiday situations.